5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/README.md

 ### Notable Features
 - Latest versions of OpenCore and Kexts
 - Can boot macOS Sonoma.
-- Lean EFI folder with slimmed kexts:
+- Lean EFI folder with slimmed kexts (currently postponed due to Sonoma release):
 	- **AppleALC** (87 kB instead of 2.2 mb).
 Only contains layout `97`.
 	- **AirportItlwm** (1.7 mb instead of 16 mb).
 Only Contains Firmware for Intel AC 9560.
 	- **itlwm** (1.6 mb instead of 16 mb).
 Only Contains Firmware for Intel AC 9560.